This site is intended for US healthcare professionals.

 Effective, proven rescue treatment for PONV in adults

-Efficacy of Barhemsys, a Broadly Studied Proven Antiemetic Treatment
+Efficacy of Barhemsys, a Broadly Studied and Proven Antiemetic Treatment

 Barhemsys was studied in 4 pivotal trials encompassing ~2000 patients.1